 Non concessional contributions

-In addition to your $25,000 concessional contribution limit you also have a $100,000 non concessional contribution limit.
+In addition to your annual $25,000 concessional contribution limit you also have a $100,000 non concessional contribution limit.
+Non concessional contributions are also known as after-tax contributions, so they are taxed at your marginal tax rate (vs concessional contributions which incur

-- If you have sold your home, that you have owned for 10 years, and you are over 65 years of age you may be able to contribute up to $300,000 to your super (each person i.e. $600,000 for a couple) within 90 days of the sale.
+If you have sold your home, that you have owned for 10 years, and you are over 65 years of age you may be able to contribute up to $300,000 to your super per person (i.e. $600,000 for a couple) within 90 days of the sale.
 This can provide access to the tax free pension phase of superannuation.
+Read more about downsizer contributions here.

 Not everyone is eligible to make contributions so check the table below to see if you are.
-Also ensure you don’t exceed your annual contribution limits ($25,000 concessions and $100,000 non concessional) and total super balance limits ($1.6m).
+Remember to ensure you don’t exceed your annual contribution limits of $25,000 for concessional contributions and $100,000 for non concessional), as well as the your total superannuation balance limit of $1.6 million.

 |Age||Employer Super Guarantee||Employer Voluntary||Member||Spouse|